Delicious slow cooked beef cheeks recipe. Slow cooking turns tough beef cheeks into a wonderfully melt-in-your-mouth, rich and flavorful dish.

 - 2 large beef cheeks, around 2 lb. raw weight

 - ½ teaspoon onion powder

 - ½ teaspoon ground cumin

 - Place the beef cheeks in your slow cooker.
 Mix the salt and spices in a small bowl and sprinkle the mixture all over the meat.
 There’s no need to add liquids.
 The meat will release liquids as it cooks.

 - Cover and cook on low for 6-8 hours (I cooked for 8 hours).
 When done, the beef cheeks will smell amazing and the meat will be super tender.

 - Serve with the strained cooking liquids for dipping.

 - Optional: Make gravy.
 When done, transfer the meat to a baking dish, cover with foil and place in a warm (150 degrees F) oven.
 Strain the cooking liquids into a glass measuring cup.
 Use a spoon to skim off the fat layer that floats to the top.

 - Pour the cooking liquids into a medium saucepan.
 Bring to a gentle boil, then lower heat and simmer, whisking occasionally, until reduced into a rich sauce, about 10 minutes.

-- Serve the beef cheeks topped with the gravy.
+- Serve the slow cooked beef cheeks topped with the gravy.